 (B) Soil amendments shall be incorporated according to recommendations of the soil report and what is appropriate for the plants selected (see Section 492.5).

 (C) For landscape installations, compost at a rate of a minimum of four cubic yards per 1,000 square feet of permeable area shall be incorporated to a depth of six inches into the soil.
-Soils with greater than % organic matter in the top 6 inches of soil are exempt from adding compost and tilling.
+If organic matter is less than 6% the project may choose to add enough compost to bring the organic matter content to 6% per soil lab recommendations.
+Soils with greater than 6% organic matter in the top 6 inches of soil are exempt from adding compost and tilling.
+Organic matter must be confirmed by an accredited soil testing laboratory.
+Projects that incorporate sheet mulching may choose to install the compost above the cardboard layer instead of tilling it into the soil.
+Projects that are sheet mulching lawn in place are exempt from the tilling requirement.

-(D) A minimum three inch (3″) layer of mulch shall be applied on all exposed soil surfaces of planting areas except in turf areas, creeping or rooting or direct seeding applications where mulch is contraindicated.
+(D) A minimum three inch (3″) layer of mulch shall be applied on all exposed soil surfaces of planting areas except in turf areas, areas receiving closely spaced plugs as a turf alternative or direct seeding applications where mulch is contraindicated.
 To provide habitat for beneficial insects and other wildlife, up to 5 % of the landscape area may be left without mulch.
 Designated insect habitat must be included in the landscape design plan as such.

 Stabilizing mulching products shall be used on slopes that meet current engineering standards.